CleverCloud/doc.clever-cloud.com/deploy/addon/jenkins.md

 #### Docker image requirements

-As of today, only runners on Clever Cloud docker applications are supported.
-The docker image you provide **must** contain the Jenkins Inbound agent.
+As of today, only runners on Clever Cloud Docker applications are supported.
+The Docker image you provide **must** contain the Jenkins Inbound agent.

 By default, Jenkins provides a few docker images that embed this agent.
 The agent will then connect to Jenkins to receive jobs orders.